JordiOrriols/react-visual-regression/README.md

 ### Benchmark

-Here I want to follow up how this library was improving over the versions.
+Follow up how this library was improving over the versions.

-0.0.8 => 212 snapshots on 288s
+0.0.8 => 212 snapshots on 288s (about 4.5 minutes)